marziehf/DataAugmentationNMT/README.md

 ## Acknowledgments

-In this work these codes are utilized:
+In this work this code is utilized:

 - Justin Johnson's [torch-rnn](https://github.com/jcjohnson/torch-rnn)